rails/rails/guides/source/action_view_helpers.md

 #### link_to

 Links to a URL derived from `url_for` under the hood.
-Primarily used to create RESTful resource links, which for this example, boils down to when passing models to `link_to`.
+It's commonly used to create links for RESTful resources, especially when passing models as arguments to link_to.

-**Examples**

 ```ruby
 link_to "Profile", @profile